lautajam/Disney_Catalog/README.md

-# Api of disney characters and movies/series.
+# Catalog of Disney characters and movies/series.

 IN CONSTRUCTION